cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 }
 ```

-### Resolving Issues with KMS Support
+## Resolving KMS Support Issues

-Getting the right KMS policies can prove difficult, particularly for cross-account Default KMS acquisitions and custom configurations.
+Configuring KMS policies can be challenging, especially for cross-account acquisitions or custom setups.

-#### How KMS Encrypted EBS Volumes are Processed
+### How KMS-Encypted EBS Volumes Are Processed

-If a volume is encrypted with a KMS key, the platform will attempt to access a snapshot of the volume if it's role has IAM permissions to do so.
-If not, it will attempt to generate a temporary key to re-encrypt a snapshot of the volume, and then create a new volume from that snapshot for processing.
-The exact details will depend upon your KMS key policy and IAM role permissions, with error handling to advise during processing if the role does not have the necessary permissions.
-For more details, please refer to the [AWS documentation](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html).
+When acquiring KMS-encrypted volumes, the platform attempts to access a snapshot of the volume using its IAM permissions.
+If access fails, the platform generates a temporary key to re-encrypt the snapshot and create a new volume for processing.
+The exact steps depend on your KMS key policy and IAM role permissions.
+Errors will be displayed if the necessary permissions are missing.
+For more information, refer to the [AWS documentation on ReEncryption](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html).

-#### Using Cado Host to bypass KMS
+### Using Cado Host to Bypass KMS

-If you are unable to obtain a full disk capture, you can bypass KMS by acquiring a system using Cado Host:
+If you cannot obtain a full disk capture, you can bypass KMS encryption by using Cado Host:

-- If the system has SSM enabled, select "Use Alternate Triage Acquisition" when acquiring the system
+- If SSM is enabled on the system, choose "Use Alternate Triage Acquisition" when acquiring the system.
-- Connect to the system via SSH or RDP, and perform a collection of Forensic Artifacts by going to Import > Cado Host
+- Alternatively, connect via SSH or RDP and collect forensic artifacts by selecting "Import > Cado Host."

-#### Bypassing KMS by creating an Unencrypted Volume
+### Creating an Unencrypted Volume to Bypass KMS

-You can remove KMS from a volume by following the steps at https://aws.amazon.com/premiumsupport/knowledge-center/create-unencrypted-volume-kms-key/
+You can remove KMS encryption from a volume by following the steps in this [AWS guide](https://aws.amazon.com/premiumsupport/knowledge-center/create-unencrypted-volume-kms-key/).

-#### Debugging IAM Permissions for KMS
+### Debugging KMS IAM Permissions

-Simple issues can be identified by the automated healthchecks present in Cado.
-Alternatively (Or when more granular output is required), you can debug any IAM permissions using the AWS Policy Simulator at https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html.
+You can identify simple permission issues using Cado’s automated health checks.
+For more detailed debugging, use the [AWS Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html) to test policies and identify permission issues.